 Kitchen and bathroom design qualifications

 BCITO manages kitchen and bathroom design on-job training.
 As a student you will be working towards one of the following qualifications:

-- National Diploma in Design (Kitchen or Bathroom Design) (Level 5)
+- New Zealand Diploma in Design (Kitchen or Bathroom Design) (Level 5)

 You’ll work under an experienced employer who'll provide on-job coaching and support.
 You'll also receive the guidance of a BCITO training advisor.

 There are no strict entry requirements, although it will help if you have good maths and English skills – you need to be able to understand instructions and work out measurements, quantities, and angles.

 Getting qualified is the start of a professional career

 Kitchen and bathroom design isn't just a job – it's a professional career.
 By doing training and getting qualified, you're setting yourself up for ongoing employment as a well-paid designer.
 You’ll also open up opportunities to do further study in supervision or site management, go to university, or start a business and train your own students.